 In his spare time, Bob enjoys reading, jogging, and watching Red Sox and Bruins games.
 He recommends that students read The Jungle by Upton Sinclair and the Arch of Justice by Kevin Boyle, books that focus on the strength and resilience of the human condition in difficult situations.
 A fun fact about Bob in his words?
 “Interrupting my career was 15 years spent as a machinist.
 You never know where the road will take you.”

-The best thing about Jen’s college experience:
+What was the best thing about your college experience?

 Looking back on your college experience, what would you tell your freshmen self?